From Ballerina to Boxer to Total Badass: Meet Openfit Trainer Sophia RoseSep 14, 2021

 If you’ve been wowed by her high-flying leaps and animal-style HIIT moves, you know Sophia Rose doesn’t mess around when it comes to fitness.
 With more than half a million followers on Instagram, she’s inspired hundreds of thousands of people with her bodyweight exercises that leave even the fittest athletes dripping with sweat.

 As a former professional dancer with boxing training, Sophia’s got the grit and grace to make her workouts look easy — but they’re far from it.
-Unlike anything you’ll see in a typical fitness routine, her Openfit-exclusive program incorporates super-explosive and dynamic plyometric moves with primal fitness and boxing elements that’ll make sure you feel the burn.
+Unlike anything you’ll see in a typical fitness routine, her Openfit-exclusive program, Bomb Body, incorporates super-explosive and dynamic plyometric moves with primal fitness and boxing elements that’ll make sure you feel the burn.

 But as a self-described goofball and a total softy, there’s more to Sophia than her high-octane moves.
 We talked with her about her roots in fitness and what she brings to Openfit.